zalyoung/gitlab-handbook/content/handbook/security/security_policies.md

 title: "GitLab Security Policies Guidances"
 ---

-This page contains information on our Security Policies for the following projects:
+This page contains information on our Security Policies for the following group(s):

 - gitlab-org